Flotomate/product_docs/source/patch-management/automatic-patch-deployment.rst

        iii. **Exclude Application**: You exclude applications that are ignored when searching for Patches.

-       There is a search bar for Application that supports filtering using Package Type.
+       There is a search bar that supports filtering using Package Type.

        You can filter application Patches using criteria Categories and Severities; for example, you can make the Test Task select Patches with the Category Service Packs and Severity, Critical and Important.